 In these cases, if the heirs or executors have an idea which German banks might be relevant, they can write directly to those institutions.

-If, however, it can be any German bank, of which there are quite many (see this list), the more pragmatic approach is not to contact each of them individually, but instead to make one central enquiry with the Bundesverband deutscher Banken (Association of German Banks) in Berlin.
+If, however, it can be any German bank, of which there are quite many, especially if you include all private banks, Sparkassen as well as Volksbanken and Raiffeisenbanken (see this list), the more pragmatic approach is not to contact each of them individually, but instead to make one central research enquiry with the Bundesverband deutscher Banken (Association of German Banks) in Berlin to locate any German bank account, stock portfolio or savings account.
 The association will then in turn forward the enquiries to all their members, i.e. to each German financial institution.
 We will be happy to draft such a letter to the Association.